-2. Objectives
+2. Objective

-The objectives of the survey were:
+The objective of the survey is:

 To provide statistically reliable measures of the views of Christchurch residents on a range of services and facilities provided by Christchurch City Council.

 The survey has been designed to produce statistical indicators, which provide measures of performance as set down in the Council's performance indicators for specified service delivery areas.